DGalexander/DGalexander.github.io/_posts/2016-21-07-Raspberry_Pi_BrirdBox.md

 **Raspberry Pi Infrared Bird box**
 ========================

 After having an old raspberry pi laying around since 2013, I finally decided to do something with it!
 After searching online for a neat little project, I decided to create a pi bird box.
 This project is based on this guide by [Raspberry Pi Foundation](https://www.raspberrypi.org/learning/infrared-bird-box/).
-Although it is late in the year for any nesting birds, nestboxes are best put up early during the autumn.
-Many birds will enter nestboxes during the autumn and winter, looking for a suitable place to roost or perhaps to feed.
+It is late in the year for any nesting birds, nestboxes are best put up early during the autumn.
+However, many birds will enter nestboxes during the autumn and winter, looking for a suitable place to roost or perhaps to feed.

 The best place to situate my Nestbox will be on a North facing wall out of direct sunlight.
-However, to an inconvenient washing line, I will have to situate my nestbox somewhere less appropriate than a North facing wall but it is still out of direct sunlight at least.
-The height is about 1.5 meters, hopefully this will attract Blue, Great or Coal Tits.
+Due to an inconvenient washing line, I will have to situate my nestbox somewhere less appropriate than a North facing wall but it remains out of direct sunlight at least.
+The height of the nestbox locations is about 1.5 meters, hopefully this will attract Blue, Great or Coal Tits.

 ## Equipment